MEC GLOBAL LTD BOARD OF DIRECTORS CODE OF BUSINESS CONDUCT

 The collective beneficial ownership by the director and his or her family member(s) is less than a 5% equity interest in the entity with which the Company has concluded such an arrangement;

 The value of the payments made to or by the Company constitute less than $10,000, or 5% of the annual gross revenues of the entity involved in the arrangement, whichever is greater; and

 Neither the director nor a member of his or her immediate family personally (i) is involved in the negotiation or execution of the arrangement; (ii) is involved in the provision of goods or performance of services pursuant to the arrangement; or (iii) receives any direct monetary benefit as a result of the arrangement.

 4. Corporate Opportunities

-In general, investments in customers, suppliers or competitors of the Company, when made through mutual funds and portfolio investments (such as limited partnership interests in venture capital funds and similar investment vehicles through which the director does not influence decisions as to which securities are held) are permissible.
+In general, investments in customers, suppliers or competitors of the Company, when made through mutual funds and portfolio investments (such as limited partnership interests in venture capital funds.

 Directors should maintain the confidentiality of information entrusted to them by the Company and any other confidential information about the Company or a third party that comes to them, from whatever source, in their capacity as a director, except when disclosure is authorized or legally mandated.
 For this Code, “confidential information” includes all non-public information entrusted to or obtained by a director because of his or her position as a director of the Company, including: